 If you’ve made it this far, then you might be thinking, “This is awesome, but what can I do?”

-The best thing you can do is to reach out to your U.S. Representative and tell them this is important to you.
+The best thing you can do is to reach out to your U.S. Senator and tell them this is important to you.

 To help you out, below is a template that you can cut and paste and send.
-You should send this to your Representative, not your Senator, because the bill was introduced in the House.
-Don’t know who your Representative is?
-Click here and enter your Zip Code to find out.
+You should send this to your Senator, not your Represenative, because the 2019 bill has already been passed by the House.
+Don’t know who your Senators are?
+Click here and pick your state from the dropdown menu to find out.

 [I am a Republican/Democrat residing in [CITY].
 OR I am constituent from your district residing in [CITY].]
 I run [BUSINESS NAME], a creative business in our community and am writing to ask for your support of H.R.
-5757, the Case Act of 2016, which is currently referred to the Subcommittee on Courts, Intellectual Property, and the Internet.
+2426, Copyright Alternative in Small-Claims Enforcement Act of 2019, which has currently passed the House of Representatives and is awaiting a vote in the Senate.

 The National Endowment for the Arts (NEA) found that the creative sector adds more than 698 billion dollars to the U.S. economy.
 The NEA also discovered that artists are 3.5 times more likely to be entrepreneurial, with more than 33 percent identifying as self-employed.
 Supporting entrepreneurs and small business owners aid our economy.